JohnWebb4/apollo-smart-contracts/README.md

 Setup [Infura](https://infura.io/) project and popualte .env with endpoints

-Setup [MongoDb Cluster](https://www.mongodb.com/) and add url to .env and add x509 cert to project
+Setup [MongoDb Cluster](https://www.mongodb.com/) and add url to .env and add x509 cert to project as ./db-certificate.pem file

+Setup [Redis Cluster](https://redis.com/) and add host, password, and port to .env

 ## Roadmap